raphaelquast/EOmaps/docs/api_draw.rst

 .. _shape_drawer:

-✏️ Draw Shapes on the map
+✏️ Draw shapes on the map
 -------------------------

 .. currentmodule:: eomaps.eomaps